-How to get ready
+How to Get Ready

 There are a few essential things you need to do before you start.
 First of all, make sure that your hot water heater is turned off.

 Then take the water heater access panel off of your hot water heater and release the air pressure by opening the air pressure relief valve.
-This is very important so don’t skip it!
+This is very important, so don’t skip it!

-Once all of the water has drained out of your water heater tank, you are ready to clean the inside of your hot water heater.
-Start by connecting the wand to a hose with good water pressure.
+Once all the water has drained out of your RV water heater tank, you are ready to clean the inside of your hot water heater.
+Start by connecting the wand to a garden hose with good water pressure.

-Once you don’t see any more calcium build up and you are sure you have it cleaned out, turn the water off and take the wand out.
-Let all of the water drain out of the tank.
+Once you don’t see any more calcium buildup and you are sure you have it cleaned out, turn the water off and take the wand out.
+Let all of the water drain out of the hot water tank.